zyadamin/Data-structuer-/README.md

 # Data-structuer-
-A. Student management system is a project that have a many function like
+1)Student management system is a project that have a many function like
 • Adding student using linked list
 Student linked list items (name , department , number of registered courses , pointer to linked list of students courses , pointer to next students)
 • Adding student subject grades as a branched linked list from students which contain (subject name , total ,grade , point )